You’re in a store with tons of products in front of you.

-It’s designed to keep us safe and protects us from toxic substances.
+It’s designed to keep us safe and protect us from toxic substances.
 While the skin is doing the best it can, it comes as no surprise that some substances still manage to get through.

 Here is how it works: When you put any substance on your skin, it has a greater chance of sinking into the skin and from there, the bloodstream.
 Depending on what the substance is or what the ingredients are, it can be hazardous to your overall health.
 Yikes!

 One example of these substances is Parabens.
 Parabens are artificial preservatives that enable you to keep a product longer (like the eye cream that you have had for two years that you should probably throw away...like right now).
 While this may seem like a good thing, parabens have been linked to many diseases, including breast cancer.

 Bottom Line: Natural products don’t use synthetically produced substances.
 Natural resources from the earth, allow you to receive products that you can trust for your skin and health.
 And while natural products are known to last a shorter time (because they don’t use parabens), you never have to wonder what creepy ingredients are within.
 It’s just that simple!

 Let’s circle back to harmful ingredients for a second.

 To understand what isn’t toxic, we first have to see what is.
 So, what is a toxic substance?